randomor/randomor.github.io/@randomor/zenshelf/index.md

 ![zenshelf main screen now](./assets/zenshelf-preview.png)

-After a few more days of intense collaboration with Cursor and Claude, we now have an app that:
+After collaborating with Cursor and Claude, the app now offers:

-- Sports a great icon [^2].
+- A sleek icon [^2]
-- Allows book adds by title, author, or ISBN, barcode scanning, and batch imports from GoodReads.
+- Book addition via title, author, ISBN, barcode scanning, and GoodReads import
-- Opens to a grid of book covers with three sections: reading, to read, and done.
+- Cover grid with reading, to-read, and done sections
-- Features an immersive book cover view, when you tap into a book, where you can leave a text review as well.
-- Easily share your shelf or book review with a screenshot.
+- Immersive book view with review feature
-- Enables marking books with different statuses via long-press on the covers.
+- Screenshot sharing for shelves and reviews
-- Includes a book rating feature.
+- Long-press status changes and book rating

-- Offers shelf search functionality.
+- Shelf search and export (CSV/JSON)
-- Provides export options for your bookshelf in CSV or JSON format.
-- Allows for bookshelf reset to start anew.
+- Bookshelf reset option
-- Supports both iPhone and iPad.
+- iPhone and iPad support
-- Syncs across devices via iCloud.
+- iCloud sync

 ### What's missing

+The app currently lacks any onboarding features, but I'm hoping the interface is intuitive enough for users to get started without much guidance.

 There's no way to add books without ISBNs or those not catalogued by OpenLibrary.
 However, this presents an opportunity to contribute to OpenLibrary – create an account, upload your cover there, and then import your books.
-We will be adding a way to manually add your own book and upload your book cover directly in the future.
+We will be adding a way to manually add your own book and upload book cover directly in the future.

 The app doesn't have a paywall or subscription.
 I need to research the market more to determine the best revenue model.